Charles Huntziger: Vichy government

 Upon his return from Rome, Huntziger was entrusted with leading the French delegation to the German Armistice Commission in Wiesbaden.
-Huntziger remained in this role between 26 June and 13 September 1940, liasing between Vichy and Wiesbaden.
+Huntziger remained in this role between 26 June and 13 September 1940, liaising between Vichy and Wiesbaden.
 Hitler described him as "one of the wiliest and cleverest of French representatives".
 In the aftermath of the attack on Mers-el-Kébir, Huntziger proposed on 7 July that the relationship between France and Germany extend beyond the Armistice Commission.
-He was able to secure the return of the Gendarmerie to the occupied zone in July but was unsuccessful in securing the freedom of French soliders still holding out along the Maginot Line in late June and in reducing the exorbitant occupation costs that the Germans demanded in August.
+He was able to secure the return of the Gendarmerie to the occupied zone in July but was unsuccessful in securing the freedom of French soldiers still holding out along the Maginot Line in late June and in reducing the exorbitant occupation costs that the Germans demanded in August.
 Huntziger also protested the progressive de facto annexation of Alsace–Lorraine.